sagemath/trac_to_gh/Issue 8315.md

 CC:  @hivert @jhpalmieri @nthiery @kwankyu

-JavaScript additions to `layout.html` that transform a reference manual HTML page on display.
+We add potentially useful features to reference manual HTML pages:

+* In the sidebar:
+  * Sticky sidebar toggle.
+  * Indented list of links to the page's classes, methods, functions.
+  * Controls to toggle, hide, or show docstrings.
+* In the main content:
+  * Click on an argspec to toggle the corresponding docstring.

 See [sage-devel](http://groups.google.com/group/sage-devel/browse_thread/thread/a34a80097ad47805/2e57eb60d7f9881d?#2e57eb60d7f9881d) for some background.